(214) 390-7947 (Overseas Callers)

 Spanish Language Training

 Would you like to learn Spanish to enrich your time in Costa Rica and be able to connect on a deeper level with the people you are volunteering to help?
 IFRE currently offers highly affordable Spanish language classes in Costa Rica.
 These classes are exclusive to IFRE volunteers participating in our volunteer programs.
 We partner with a highly reputable Spanish school with qualified and experienced Spanish teachers.
-This program is structured so that volunteers can work at their volunteer project and learn Spanish simultaneously.
+This program is structured so that volunteers can work on their volunteer project and learn Spanish simultaneously.

-For example, volunteers in Costa Rica can take Spanish classes for just 2 hours a day before or after your volunteer activities.
+For example, volunteers in Costa Rica can take Spanish classes for just 2 hours a day before or after their volunteer activities.
 Most of the projects are located close to the Spanish school, so it is possible for volunteers to design a personal schedule.
 IFRE invites you to improve your Costa Rica experience by learning or improving your Spanish.

 Volunteer in Costa Rica: Free Time

-You will have plenty of free time during the evening and weekends while volunteering in Costa Rica.
+You will have plenty of free time during the evenings and weekends while volunteering in Costa Rica.
 While IFRE does not arrange activities during this time off, our local staff members and coordinators can provide priceless assistance in making appropriate arrangements for travel in Costa Rica.
 It’s the best time for self-discovery and learning.

-San Jose is the largest city in Costa Rica with almost 1.5 million people.
+San Jose is the largest city in Costa Rica, with almost 1.5 million people.
 The city is located at an altitude of 1200 meters and is surrounded by lush valleys.
 Central San Jose contains a surprising mix of wealthy and poor people.
 Expensive shops and boutique hotels often share the pavement with small wares vendors and musicians who serenade passersby for their spare change.
-San Jose also has traditional charm with wooden homes, brick-lined pedestrian streets and grand theaters.
+San Jose also has traditional charm with wooden homes, brick-lined pedestrian streets, and grand theaters.
 From San Jose, you can take short trips to rainforests, volcanoes and pristine beaches.

 Safety

 Your safety is IFRE’s number one priority at all times, and you can have peace of mind knowing we will do everything possible to ensure you have a safe and secure experience volunteering in Costa Rica.
-We offer pre-trip support, reliable and comprehensive travel insurance, airport pick-up, and availability to 24/7 guidance and support by an experienced in-country staff that is right there on the ground to help you every step of the way.
+We offer pre-trip support, reliable and comprehensive travel insurance, airport pick-up, and access to 24/7 guidance and support by an experienced in-country staff that is right there on the ground to help you every step of the way.

 In-Country Support

+As soon as you arrive in Costa Rica, you will have the support of an experienced team of in-country field staff.
+The team is comprised of mature, educated, socially respected individuals who are dedicated humanitarians and highly experienced in working with international volunteers.
 Your main point of contact will be the in-country coordinator.
 They will select your Costa Rica volunteering project placement, make all the arrangements for your airport transfer, accommodations, and food.
 They’ll give you an orientation which covers culture, safety, and your service work, introduce you to your host family and project staff, and make periodic visits and calls to check up on your progress.
 You can reach out to the coordinator at any time with any questions, issues, or to ask for advice and they will be happy to assist you.

-If you’d like to learn more about the safety features and field support offered by IFRE, click here.
+If you’d like to learn more about the safety features and field support offered by IFRE, click here .

 Which airport do I need to fly into for my volunteer project?